appditto/pippin_nano_wallet/README.md

 # Pippin

 Pippin is a production-ready, high-performance developer wallet for [Nano](https://nano.org) and [BANANO](https://banano.cc).
-Pippin's API is a drop-in replacement for the Nano developer wallet that is built in to the node software.
+Pippin's API is a drop-in replacement for the Nano developer wallet that is built in to the Nano node software.

 ## About Pippin